TorstenBarthel/typescript-frontend-starter-browser-live-reload/README.md

 There are a lot of more options with brwoser-sync and there is also an UI spinned up.
 You have the abbillity to connect to remote devices for testing and more.
 Its worth taking a look into:
 [browser-sync website](https://browsersync.io/)

 For easy access I made a git repo with this complete Frontend/Web-App Typescript starter project.
-Just use it as starting point for your typescript web project:
+Just use it as starting point for your typescript web application.
+In index.html there is still some example code since I am just starting to develop a basic game world with HTML and canvas rendering.